kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 71: May 11, 2020

+**Today's Progress**: I worked on my secret project.
+I worked on the EquipeComponent and on its template.
+I also added the Sobre/About content and formatted it.

+**Thoughts**: I'm very invested in language learning for now.
+It's good to have something other than code to worry about haha or better said to be occupied by.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nemo-frontend-kaio-rosa/commit/d233135b0f285ad43bd9660daaaae9328ee79060)

+---

 ### Day 70: May 10, 2020

 **Today's Progress**: I worked on my secret project.
 I updated the services and added a safe pipe to images.
 I also started my Angular course again.
 It's been a long time coming haha